What is the difference between a baluster, balustrade and a banister?

 A balustrade is comprised of an assembled top rail, balusters or spindles and often a bottom rail, posts, post caps, and decorative finials.
 It is a composite made up of individual parts, such as the balusters and a railing/handrail.
 It can be used indoors or outdoors, for staircases and balconies, as well as decorative structures.

-The banister is actually used as a name for a staircase baluster, although it is commonly referring to the handrail of the structure.
+The banister is commonly referring to the handrail of the structure.
+People hold onto a banister for support.